octobercms/docs/3.x/extend/forms/form-controller.md

     title: View Blog Post
 ```

-The following fields are required in the form configuration file.
+The following properties are required in the form configuration file.

-Field | Description
+Property | Description
 ------------- | -------------
 **name** | the name of the object being managed by this form.
 **form** | a configuration array or reference to a form field definition file, see [form fields](../../element/definitions.md).
 **modelClass** | a model class name, the form data is loaded and saved against this model.

-The configuration options listed below are optional.
+The configuration properties listed below are optional.
 Define them if you want the form behavior to support the Create, Update or Preview pages.

-Option | Description
+Property | Description
 ------------- | -------------
 **defaultRedirect** | used as a fallback redirection page when no specific redirect page is defined.
 **create** | a configuration array or reference to a config file for the Create page.